mojomast/gemini-nano-banana-discord-bot/README.md

 ## Contributing

 We welcome contributions!
-Please read our [Contributing Guide](CONTRIBUTING.md) before getting started.
+Please read our [Contributing Guide](CONTRIBUTING.md) for getting started.

 ## License